-We don’t have to read more than a chapter or two of the Bible to meet characters we love to emulate—and characters we don’t.
-On its hallowed pages, we discover heroes of the faith and enemies of God, shining examples of courage and stunning displays of cowardice.
-Some walk with their eyes on God.
-Others walk with their eyes on themselves.
+We don’t have to read more than a chapter or two of the Bible to meet characters we long to emulate—and characters we don’t.
+On its hallowed pages, we encounter heroes of the faith and enemies of God, shining examples of courage and sobering displays of cowardice.
+Some walk with their eyes on God; others walk with their eyes on themselves.

-The first few chapters of 1 Samuel contain one such narrative.
+The opening chapters of 1 Samuel contain one such contrast.
 There, we read about two people who claimed to serve God.
-One had a high view of God, and the other had a low view.
+One had a high view of Him; the other did not.

 Allow me to introduce Hannah and Eli.